DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ## Definitions

 ### AddTenantProjectRequest
-* AddTenantProjectRequest `object`: Request to add a newly created and configured tenant project to tenancy
+* AddTenantProjectRequest `object`: Request to add a newly created and configured tenant project to a tenancy
   * projectConfig [TenantProjectConfig](#tenantprojectconfig)
   * tag `string`: Tag of the added project.
 Must be less than 128 characters.
 Required.